GLOBAL SUZUKI

 Reduce CO2 emissions per sale by 9% compared to FY2016

-• Reduced CO2 emissions per sale by 28% compared to FY2016
+• Reduced CO2 emissions per net sales by 39% compared to FY2016

 Air conservation Increasing the use of renewable energy